sarthakpranesh/react-native-everywhere/README.md

 <br />

 ## What to expect
 This template will allow you to build beautiful React Native apps quickly for almost all platforms ( Android + iOS + Web + Linux + Windows + MacOS ).
 For platform specific APIs on Android, iOS and Web things need to be handled using Expo, whereas for desktop we'll be using what's provided by Tauri.
-This template is fast and reliable and I have run the light house test on it (results below)
+This template is fast and reliable and I have run the light house test on it (results below).
+You can find the release builds for the template in [Github Release Page](https://github.com/sarthakpranesh/react-native-everywhere/releases)

 ### Android
 <div align="center">